mvp1235/Foodie/README.md

 ## Functionalities

 - Add new post, including a photo, a description, and location
+- Edit and delete post
 - Like and comment
+- Edit and delete comment
 - Notifications for user interactions with each other using Firebase Cloud Messaging and Cloud Functions
 - User authentication using Firebase Auth
 - Data storage using Firebase Realtime Database